andir/uap-nix/README.md

 Connect to serial on the device with 115200n8.

-Run `tftpboot 0x4000000` (the default address collides with the load addresses in our image).
+Run `tftpboot 0x4000000; bootm` (the default address collides with the load addresses in our image).

 Profit / debug / cry